 - Cervix dilates 1 cm per hour- your doctor or midwife can examine

 The Signs of False Labor

-- Change in position or activity will stop contraction
+- A change in position or activity will stop the contraction.

 - No change in Cervix – your doctor or midwife can examine